I didn’t talk about it for 20 years. And now I can’t shut up about it!

 The prosecution-biased media….

 …has controlled the narrative of this crime, the trials, and the aftermath.
 For nearly 30 years the public has been inundated with prosecution-biased headlines, articles, books, news stories, documentaries, comedy sketches, and dramatizations.
-The brothers have been vilified, and the first juries have been mocked.
+The brothers have been vilified, and the first two juries have been mocked.